 As a product of the 90s, I grew up listening to pop divas like Britney Spears and Christina Aguilera, but I never really identified with them.
 Don't get wrong, I'm definitely all for women expressing sexuality, but for me, that isn't where I draw my confidence.

-It was really hard for me to find a female figure in music to look up to.
+It was tough for me to find a female figure in music to look up to.
 That is, until about 2005 when I got into punk rock and a fiery redhead frontwoman caught my eye.
 In case you're still lost, I'm talking about Paramore's very own Hayley Williams.

 I seriously remember distinctively where I was when my love affair came with this band.
-Here I am in small town Arkansas, sitting on my living room couch with Fuse TV playing on the background.
-Paramore's "Pressure" video appeared and it didn't take long for me to get hooked.
+Here I am in small-town Arkansas, sitting on my living room couch with Fuse TV playing in the background.
+Paramore's "Pressure" video appeared, and it didn't take long for me to get hooked.

-Hayley had it all – the attitude, cool vintage tees, and the straight hair with the perfect fringe.
-To me, this was a role model.
-Maybe not fashion, because I could never pull off that hair, but rather someone who didn't let stereotypes of a typical frontwoman bother her.
+She was someone who didn't let stereotypes of a typical frontwoman bother her.
 I don't think I ever spent a summer in my teens without a Paramore concert.
-With her being close to my age, Hayley was someone I looked up to and I still do.
+With her being close to my age, Hayley was someone I looked up to, and I still do.

 The thing that really gets me with Hayley is that she became the superstar that she is by simply being her.
 We get told all the time to be authentic - don't copy someone's look or sound - and quite honestly, that's really tough in the music industry.
 Hayley has had her own look for as long as I can remember.

 For the record, I'm not trying to diss any of the popstars before and now in the limelight with her.
-It’s just crazy to see a girl out there just being here without pardon my language, being a “slut.”
-She hasn’t had to produce racy videos or do all the risqué stuff on stage.
-She was confident in her talent and managed to headline Warped tour year after year.
-Not to mention tour successfully around the world.
+She didn't have to produce racy videos or do all the risqué stuff on stage.
+She had a different kind of presence.
+She was confident in her talent and managed to headline Warped Tour year after year, not to mention tour successfully worldwide.

-Here we are in 2017, with a new album and sound with After Laughter.
-And once again, this album fits my life.
-No, it isn’t the typical sound – but you can't expect someone to stay the same after a decade, right?
+In 2017, with After Laughter.
+And once again, the sound changed, and that growth makes sense.
+You can't expect someone to stay the same after a decade.
 We change, and it's only right that our bands change with us.